openmit/mid-deeprl/README.md

-# mid-deeprl
+# intelligence ranking system and algorithm

-machine intelligence decision be solved to deep reinforcement learning algorithm framework
+## deep learning and reinforcement learning